WordPress Vs Joomla – Which is Better?

 When it comes to popularity, there’s really no contest.
-The clear winner is WordPress in Ireland.
-WordPress has been the go-to CMS platform for novices and developers alike.
+The clear winner is WordPress.
+WordPress has been the go-to CMS platform for novices and web developers in Ireland alike.
 That has helped it become the most popular CMS platforms to exist today.
-It was released in 2003 and designed by Matt Mullenwegg.
+It was released in 2003 and designed by Matt Mullenweg.
 Since then, it has powered over 74.6 million websites, of which 10 million make 25% of the best websites list.
 It has been downloaded 160 million times and has 65% of the market share.

 Joomla, on the other hand, powers 2.8 million websites.
 It was released in 2003 as well and was developed by Mambo.
 Joomla has been downloaded 50 million times and holds 13% of the market share.
 It is second only to WordPress in those terms.
 Nevertheless, it’s readily apparent that Joomla is trailing behind WordPress when it comes down to the number of users.
 Is there a reason behind it?
 Let’s explore the two further.

 Many users are concerned about the looks of their website as well as the performance of this.
 The skeleton frame of the two CMS might look somewhat similar, but the overall appearance depends largely on themes.
-Here too, WordPress in Ireland leads.
+Here too, WordPress is the most popular CMS used in Ireland.
 The popular CMS has over 3000 themes in its library.
-On the other hand, Joomla only has about a 1000.
+On the other hand, Joomla only has about 1000.

 One of the best characteristics of WordPress in Ireland is the plug-ins.
 They give a developer the ability to tweak and customise the website to the fullest extent.
 The same feature is available in Joomla as well.
 However, again, WordPress simply has more.
 There are more developers working on WP and that gives it the advantage.
 The platform has over 36,000 plug-ins.